NePa1234Software/AsteroidsCanvasQml-WebAssembly/README.md

 ## Known Issues
 WebAssembly multi-threaded will not start - ReferenceError: SharedArrayBuffer is not defined !!

-WebAssembly single-threaded is not brilliant regarding performance, especially on android.
+WebAssembly single-threaded is not brilliant regarding performance, especially on android / chrome.
+Firefox is the best and can be configured to allow some space for game play.
+Unfortunately there is no full screen mode in the browser.

 The timer is blocked for a short while on every user interaction.
 I have reduce a large number of console logs to get an acceptable flow on Windows Desktop.